 Based on the success of this project and our door-to-door eye health screening by Operation Eyesight community health workers, the Ministry of Health asked us to replicate this model in two other underserved compounds of Matero and Kanyama.

 We also launched a school eye health program in Matero.
 Programs like this one not only benefit students but connect entire families with their local health system.
 In 2022, we are planning on building on this success and expanding similar programs to other schools.

-We drill and rehabilitate boreholes in communities in Zambia where trachoma is endemic.
-Lack of access to fresh water and inadequate hygiene is a significant contributor in the spread of trachoma and other infectious diseases.
+We drill and rehabilitate boreholes in Zambian communities where trachoma is prevalent.
+Lack of access to fresh water and inadequate hygiene often contributes to the spread of trachoma and other infectious diseases.

 Access to clean water allows people to wash their hands, faces and clothing and prevent the spread of infection.

 In recent years, we’ve shifted our focus from drilling new water boreholes to rehabilitating existing, defunct boreholes.
 The cost savings from this approach allow us to reach more communities.
 Partnership with local communities and governments empowers communities to test water quality and maintain their borehole.

 people received eye exams